mitchellh/golicense/README.md

 ## Features

-  * List dependencies, their versions, and their checksum
+  * List dependencies and their associated licenses
-  * Find and list the license associated with a dependency
-  * Cross-reference dependency licenses against an allow/deny list to generate compliance reports
+  * Cross-reference dependency licenses against an allow/deny list
   * Output reports in the terminal and Excel (XLSX) format
+  * Manually specify overrides for specific dependencies if the detection is incorrect.

 ## Example